fdmsantos/payments-api/README.md

 # REST API Test (Form3)

-Basic REST API built in Golang with a PostgreSQL database.
+REST API built in Golang with a PostgreSQL database.

 Api Design is [summarised here](design.pdf).